una-auxme/paf/doc/research/paf24/general/carla_traffic_rules.md

 - **Intersection Management**: Vehicles must navigate intersections effectively, managing stop lights and stop signs while yielding when necessary to keep traffic moving.
+  *Note: According to the [CARLA documentation](https://carla.readthedocs.io/en/latest/adv_traffic_manager/) the Traffic Manager uses its own priority system at junctions.
+This is a known problem in the simulation.*

 - **Roundabout Navigation**: Vehicles should yield to cars already in the roundabout.
 This tests their ability to navigate circular roads and merge